 Does the dentist find out about your specific needs and concerns and discuss them with you in detail?
 It’s important that the dentist invests time in listening to you and is not just rushing to look inside your mouth.
 Ask your own questions too.
 What is his or her philosophy of dental care?
 Is a treatment plan and quote given for complex work?

 Ask yourself whether the dentist and the staff fulfill your expectations?
 Does his or her attitude or personality suit you?
 Do you feel confident about the prospect of a return visit?

 Finding the right dentist is important

 Remember: most people spend more time with their dentist each year than their doctor, so it is important to find the right one.
 Some may be inadequate and mediocre, but there are plenty of good ones around.
 Do your own research.

 If you know what to look for and how to go about it, you will find it easy.
 You’ll be rewarded with top quality dental care that saves you time, money and above all ensures that you can keep your teeth for life.
-If you just happen to be based around London and work or live close to Cannon Street in the City of London then feel free to stop by and visit us.
+If you just happen to be based around London and work or live close to Bank in the City of London then feel free to stop by and visit us.